 Postdoc Teaching Practicum

 Work with an experienced instructor in your discipline to enhance your understanding and experience of teaching a university course in this 5-month mentorship program.
 This online course meets in Zoom on Thursday, December 5, January 9, February 6, March 6, and April 3 at 9-11pm Gulf / 2-4pm Atlantic / 1-3pm Eastern / 12-2pm Central / 11am-1pm Mountain / 10am-12pm Pacific (note that the course spans the 2024-2025 winter).
 Participants will be expected to do extensive independent work and work with teaching mentors outside of these monthly sessions.
-Cap: 40.
-Read more and register now.
+Cap: 40; closed for registration as of October 28.

 Student belonging